scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 is all about predicting these patterns of taste, and using them to discover new and desirable things a person didn't know about.

-Recommendation engines have been implemented in programming languages such as C/C++, Java among others and made publicly available.
+Recommendation engines have been implemented in programming languages such as C/C++, Java, among others and made publicly available.
 One of the most popular implementations is the open-source recommendation library Taste, which was included in the Mahout framework project in 2008 [Taste]_ .
 Mahout is a well-known machine learning toolkit written in Java for building scalable machine libraries [Mahout]_ .
 It is specially a great resource for developers who are willing to